PDG

 Activity Evidence that supports this approach

-Enrichment and extra-curricular opportunities Raising cultural capital augments learning experiences and academic buy in.
+Enrichment and extra-curricular opportunities Raising cultural augments learning experiences and academic buy in.

 Wider strategies (for example and where applicable, Health and Well-being, Curriculum and Qualifications, Leadership and Raising Aspirations)